TDG-Platform/docs/AComp-GBDX.md

 The AComp GBDX task can be run through a simple Python script using  [gbdxtools](https://github.com/DigitalGlobe/gbdxtools/blob/master/docs/user_guide.rst), which requires some initial setup, or through the [GBDX Web Application](https://gbdx.geobigdata.io/materials/).
 Tasks and workflows can be added (described here in [gbdxtools](https://github.com/DigitalGlobe/gbdxtools/blob/master/docs/running_workflows.rst)) or run separately after the AComp process is completed.

-**Example Script:** These basic settings will run AComp on a Landsat image.
+**Example Script:** These basic settings will run AComp on a Landsat8 image.
 See also examples listed under the optional settings below.

     # Run atmospheric compensation on Landsat8 data
     from gbdxtools import Interface